 Jean-Jacques R. Soghomonian, Ph.D.

-Dr. Soghomonian teaches Medical Histology and Medical Neuroscience to Medical School and Graduate Medical Sciences students.
-He is also involved in the teaching of Departmental graduate courses and is director of the graduate course “Methods in Neuroscience”.
+Dr. Soghomonian teaches histological sciences and neurosciences to Medical School students and to graduate students in the Medical Sciences program.
+He also teaches in other Departmental graduate courses and he is the director of the graduate course “Methods in Neuroscience”.

-Dr. Soghomonian has served as the Graduate Director in the Department.
-He currently serves on the MD-PhD Admission Committee at Boston University School of Medicine and on the Qualifying Committee in the Department of Anatomy and Neurobiology.
+Dr. Soghomonian has served as graduate director in the Department.
+He currently serves on the MD-PhD Admissions Committee at Boston University School of Medicine and on the Qualifying Committee in the Department of Anatomy and Neurobiology.